AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/index.md

 ------------ | -------------
 *Breakpoint* | The width of the user's screen that causes your responsive layout to change.

-[CSS in Magento responsive design]: css.md
+[CSS in responsive design]: css.md
-[JavaScript in Magento responsive design]: js.md
+[JavaScript in responsive design]: js.md
 [Customizing RWD: illustration]: practice.md
 [Create a responsive mobile theme based on Blank]: mobile.md